taikiy/kernel/doc/protected_mode_development_1.md

 ### Selector Memory Scheme

-What we know as _segmentation_ registers in Real Mode become _selector_ registers in Protected Mode. _Selectors_ point to data structures that describe memory ranges and the permissions (ring level) require to access a given range.
+What we know as _segmentation_ registers in Real Mode become _selector_ registers in Protected Mode. _Selectors_ point to data structures that describe memory ranges and the permissions (ring level) required to access a given range.

 ### Paging Memory Scheme